 1. Purpose The Audit and Risk Committee ("the Committee") exists to: Review the establishment and maintenance of an effective system of integrated governance, risk management and internal control, across the whole of the ICB's activities that supports the achievement of the organisation's objectives. b) Provide the Board with an independent and objective view of the ICB's financial systems, financial information and compliance with the laws, regulations and directions governing the ICB in as far as they relate to finance.
 Scrutinise every instance of non-compliance with the ICB's c) Standing Orders, Scheme of Reservation and Delegation and Standing Financial Instructions and monitor compliance with the ICB's Standards of Business Conduct Policy.
-Approve the ICB's Annual Report and Accounts. d) The Committee is also responsible for overseeing the ICB's compliance with the regulatory requirements for information governance, health and safety and emergency preparedness.
+Approve the ICB's Annual Report and Accounts. d) The Committee is also responsible for overseeing the ICB's compliance with the regulatory requirements for information governance (including data protection and cyber security), health and safety and emergency preparedness.
 The Committee will also monitor progress against the ICB's overarching policy work programme.
 2. Status The Committee is established in accordance with the National Health Service Act 2006 (as amended by the Health and Care Act 2022) and the ICB's Constitution.
 It is a statutory committee of, and accountable to, the Board.
-The Board has authorised the Committee to: a) Investigate any activity within its terms of reference. b) Seek any information it requires from any employee and all employees are directed to co-operate with any request made by the Committee.
-Obtain outside legal or other independent advice and to c) secure the attendance of individuals with relevant experience and expertise if it considers this necessary.
-Create sub-committees or task and finish groups to take d) forward specific programmes of work as considered necessary by the Committee's membership.
+The Board has authorised the Committee to: Investigate any activity within its terms of reference. a) b) Seek any information it requires from any employee and all employees are directed to co-operate with any request made by the Committee.
+Obtain outside legal or other independent advice and to c) secure the attendance of individuals with relevant experience and expertise if it considers this necessary. d) Create sub-committees or task and finish groups to take forward specific programmes of work as considered necessary by the Committee's membership.
 The Committee shall determine the membership and terms of reference of any such sub-committees or task and finish group.
 Any subcommittee or task and finish group established may consist of, or include, persons who are not Board members or ICB employees.
-3. Duties Integrated governance, risk management and internal control The Committee will review the establishment and maintenance of an effective system of integrated governance, risk management and internal control across the whole of the ICB's activities, which supports the achievement of its objectives.
+3. Duties Integrated governance, risk management and internal control

+The Committee will review the establishment and maintenance of an effective system of integrated governance, risk management and internal control across the whole of the ICB's activities, which supports the achievement of its objectives.
 The Committee will:

 - a) Review the adequacy and effectiveness of the ICB's risk management arrangements and all risk and control related disclosure statements (including the annual governance statement) together with any accompanying head of internal audit opinion, external audit opinion or other appropriate independent assurances. - b) Review the adequacy and effectiveness of the underlying assurance processes that indicate the degree of achievement of the ICB's objectives, the effectiveness of the management of principal risks and the appropriateness of the above disclosure statements.
-This will include reviewing the outcome of the annual effectiveness assessment of all committees prior to consideration by the Board. - c) Review of all instances of non-compliance with Standing Orders, Standing Financial Instructions and the Scheme of Reservation and Delegation. - d) Review the reasonableness of the use of emergency powers for urgent decisions by the Chair of the ICB and Chief Executive on behalf of the Board and all instances where Standing Orders have been suspended. - Review the reasonableness of the use of emergency powers for urgent decisions on behalf of the Strategic Planning and Integration Committee and Finance and Performance Committee. - f) Approve and monitor compliance with standards of business conduct policies and any related reporting and selfcertifications. - g) Scrutinise compliance with legislative and regulatory requirements relating to information governance and the extent to which associated systems and processes are effective and embedded within the ICB. - h) Monitor progress against the ICB's overarching Policy Work Programme.
+This will include reviewing the outcome of the annual effectiveness assessment of all committees prior to consideration by the Board. - Review of all instances of non-compliance with Standing Orders, Standing Financial Instructions and the Scheme of Reservation and Delegation. - d) Review the reasonableness of the use of emergency powers for urgent decisions on behalf of the Board, Strategic Planning and Integration Committee and Finance and Performance Committee and all instances where Standing Orders have been suspended. - e) Approve and monitor compliance with standards of business conduct policies and any related reporting and self-certifications. - f) Monitor progress against the ICB's overarching Policy Work Programme.